Bronx Probate Litigation

 - Accounting irregularities

 - Disqualification of a fiduciary

 - Creditor claims

-Removing an Administrator.
-An option for addressing problems with an executor is to seek to have him or her removed.
+Removing an administrator.
+An option for addressing problems with an executor or estate administrator is to seek to have him removed.
 Oftentimes an interested party and the executor simply do not see eye to eye.
 There are specific reasons listed in the Surrogate's Court Procedure that an estate administrator may be removed:

-- Change of Address.
-An executor may lose his or her job if he or she failed to notify the court of a change of address within 30 days of such change.
-N.Y.
-SCP.
-LAW § 711(6)
+- Change of address.
+An executor may lose his job if he fails to notify the Surrogate’s Court of a change of address within 30 days of such change.

 Because of the complexities involved in winding up an estate, including resolving probate litigation it is important for an executor, beneficiary or any interested party to be represented by someone with experience.
-The experienced probate litigation attorneys serving the Bronx at the Law Offices of Stephen Bilkis & Associates have extensive experience representing clients in complex probate and estate litigation matters before the New York Surrogate's Court.
-In addition, we have worked closely with many clients to help them create wills as well as other estate planning documents.
+The experienced probate litigation attorneys serving the Bronx at the Law Offices of Stephen Bilkis & Associates have extensive experience representing clients in complex probate and estate litigation matters before the New York Surrogate's Court, including will contests and disputes involving fiduciaries.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Queens, Suffolk County, Nassau County, Long Island, Bronx, Staten Island, Brooklyn, Manhattan, and Westchester County.